agabor/docs/_includes/graphql/getting-started.md

 # Getting Started

 [GraphQL](https://graphql.org/), developed by Facebook, is an open-source data query and manipulation language for APIs.
-In addition to the traditional [REST API](/rest/guide/), Parse Server automatically generates a GraphQL API based on your current application schema.
-Specifically, Parse has opted for the [Relay](https://relay.dev/docs/en/introduction-to-relay) specification in-line with industry best-practices.
+In addition to the traditional [REST API](/rest/guide/), MSG Server automatically generates a GraphQL API based on your current application schema.
+Specifically, MSG has opted for the [Relay](https://relay.dev/docs/en/introduction-to-relay) specification in-line with industry best-practices.

 ## Fast launch
-The easiest way to run the Parse GraphQL Server is using the CLI:
+The easiest way to run the MSG GraphQL Server is using the CLI:

 ```bash
 $ npm install -g parse-server mongodb-runner